travigd/documentation/server/3.1.0-pre/access-control-lists.md

 }
 ```
 The `$userStreamAcl` controls the default ACL for user streams, while the `$systemStreamAcl` is used as the default for all system streams.

 <span class="note">`$w` in the `$userStreamAcl` also applies to the ability to create a stream.</span>

 <span class="note">Members of `$admins` always have access to everything, this permission cannot be removed.</span>

-When a permission is set on a stream in your system, it will override the default, however it is not necessary to specify all permissions on a stream, it is only necessary to specify those which differ from the default.
+When a permission is set on a stream in your system it will override the default, however it is not necessary to specify all permissions on a stream.
+It is only necessary to specify those which differ from the default.

 <span class="note--warning">
-All of these examples assume you have a user named "ouro" that has been created on your system.
-The examples also assume the password is "ouroboros"
+All of these examples assume you have a user named `ouro` that has been created on your system.
+The examples also assume the password is `ouroboros`.
 </span>

 ### Example